startstudying/PLM-interact/docs/source/usage.rst

       --embedding_size EMBEDDING_SIZE
                               Set embedding vector size based on the selected ESM-2 model (480 / 1280).

-Evaluation and test with multi nodes and multi GPUs
+Evaluation and test with multi-nodes and multi-GPUs
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. code-block:: bash